vatesfr/xen-orchestra/packages/xo-server-test/README.md

 After each run of the tests, check that snapshots are not inadvertently modified.

 - ⚠ Jest known issue ⚠
-If a test timeout is triggered the next async tests can fail, it is due to an inadvertently modified snapshots.
+If a test timeout is triggered the next async tests can fail, it's due to an inadvertently modified snapshots.
+As a workaround, you can clean your git working tree and re-run jest using a large timeout: `> yarn test --testTimeout=100000`

 ## Contributions